 Long-term use of melatonin supplements to support sleep may have negative health effects

-A review of five years of health records involving more than 130,000 adults with insomnia who used melatonin supplements for at least one year found a higher likelihood of being diagnosed with heart failure.
-These individuals also showed increased rates of hospitalization due to heart failure and a greater risk of death from any cause.
+A review of five years of health data involving over 130,000 adults with insomnia who used melatonin supplements for at least one year revealed an increased likelihood of heart failure diagnosis, hospitalization due to heart failure, and higher mortality rates.

-Melatonin is a hormone naturally produced by the pineal gland that regulates the sleep-wake cycle.
-Its levels rise in darkness and fall during daylight.
-Synthetic versions of melatonin, chemically identical to the natural hormone, are commonly used as over-the-counter supplements to help with insomnia and jet lag.
+Melatonin is a hormone produced naturally by the pineal gland that regulates the sleep-wake cycle by increasing in darkness and decreasing with daylight.
+Synthetic melatonin supplements, chemically identical to the natural hormone, are commonly used to treat insomnia and jet lag.

 more